MichaelClerx/making-figures/2-1-getting-started.md

 - Use Ctrl+S to save as a matter of habit.
   - If it does crash, it will sometimes make a back-up first.
   - SVG is plain text, it works reasonably well with `git`.
 But forget about diff'ing, unless you have some kind of git XML extension installed.
-  - You can bother one of the maintainers on twitter.
-Just use the word "inkscape" and eventually he'll show up.
+  - You can bother one of Inkscape's maintainers on twitter.
+Just use the word "inkscape" and within a week or he'll show up.
   - Alternatives are costly (e.g. 240 a year to adobe, for you [and your collaborators](https://en.wikipedia.org/wiki/Vendor_lock-in)).

 ![ink](./figures-2/hello.png)